Tamiami Trail: After US 94

-Future

-Plans
+On February 25, 2025, Florida senator Joe Gruters introduced a bill that would have renamed a portion of the Tamiami Trail to the "Gulf of America Trail" to celebrate President Donald Trump’s renaming of the Gulf of Mexico on federal maps and documents.
+However, on March 4, he withdrew his proposal due to public criticism.

+Proposed improvements

-In 1928, the Tamiami Trail was considered a feat of engineering, although there appears to have been minimal consideration of the potential damage to the Everglades by the roadway and the Tamiami Canal.
-Both have acted as a dam to block water flow from Lake Okeechobee to Florida Bay at the southern tip of the peninsula.
-As a result, the Everglades—the "River of Grass"—has had its water flow greatly diminished over the years, resulting in a devastating effect on the ecology of the region.
+The roadway and the Tamiami Canal have acted as a dam to block water flow from Lake Okeechobee to Florida Bay at the southern tip of the peninsula.
+As a result, the Everglades has had its water flow greatly diminished over the years, resulting in a devastating impact on the ecology of the region.

 In the 1990s, a few canals were filled and additional culverts were constructed under US 41 to help regulate water flow.

-Yet, according to the United States Army Corps of Engineers, this was only a partial solution to the problems of the Everglades and the Tamiami Trail.
+According to the United States Army Corps of Engineers, this was only a partial solution to the problems of the Everglades and the Tamiami Trail.
 In 2003, after considering a variety of plans involving the rebuilding of US 41/SR 90, the Corps recommended that a 3000 ft causeway be built near the Northeast Shark Slough northeast of Everglades National Park, all road fill removed that would otherwise be adjacent to the bridge, the 57 culverts that are already in place maintained, and the appropriate water flow rate maintained under the non-causeway portions of the Tamiami Trail crossing the Everglades.
 The proposed causeway is being called the Everglades Skyway by the Sierra Club, Audubon Society, World Wildlife Fund, and other organizations in an Internet-based effort to lobby Florida and United States government officials for project construction money.
 In December 2009, construction began on a 1 mi project to lift a portion of the road to allow the more natural water flow into the southern Everglades.
 At the Everglades Foundation's America's Everglades Summit held in mid-May 2010, Assistant Secretary of the U.S. Department of Interior, Thomas Strickland, revealed that the Interior Department's National Park Service released a draft Environmental Impact Statement recommending an additional 5.5 mi of bridging the Tamiami Trail.
 The Everglades Foundation is a group that supports the Tamiami Trail bridging and dedicated to Everglades restoration.